 From 1850 to 1910 a violent anti-Chinese movement in this country instigated forced removals of entire Chinese communities, major riots against Chinese residents and even horrific massacres of Chinese immigrants.
 Some of these actions, such the riot in Rock Springs, Wyoming, were among the most violent events in American history, yet few people are aware of this part of our American culture.

 There is a long history of racism and discrimination in this country, and it's important to understand that what we experience today is not a new phenomenon.
 At the individual, institutional and governmental levels racism is embedded our culture, and we cannot hope to interrupt that dynamic unless we know what drives it.

 One of the most important lessons I've learned while working on this project is the people who shamelessly carry out racist acts are sometimes followed by people who think it's best to forget those acts took place.

-During the ten years I've spent researching and documenting this project I've been repeatedly dismayed to find that, unlike many historical sites, there has been little recognition of the specific places where anti-Chinese events took place.
+During the thirteen years I've spent researching and documenting this project I've been repeatedly dismayed to find that, unlike many historical sites, there has been little recognition of the specific places where anti-Chinese events took place.
 For most sites there are no plaques or markers, no guidebook references—nothing at all to indicate what happened at these places.
 By sweeping the racism of the past away, those in charge have told us to forget that these things ever happened.